davidfstr/Crystal-Web-Archiver/README.md

           which tend to be dead links.

 * Parsing improvements
+    * Can identify rel="stylesheet" references inside CSS that don't end in .css
     * Can identify URL references inside Atom feeds and RSS feeds.

 * CLI improvements